Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: Reach of the main collider detectors at HL-LHC and FCC-ee

 Long-lived scalars ($\phi$) produced from the Higgs boson decay are mostly produced in the central region.
 Therefore, we use this production mode to illustrate the potential of a transverse LLP detector at FCC.
 The LHC general-purpose detectors, like CMS and ATLAS, have already performed searches for LLPs coming from Higgs boson decays, with searches for decays in the muon spectrometer enhancing the sensitivity to much lighter and displaced LLPs\,\cite{CMS:2024bvl,ATLAS:2022gbw,CMS:2021juv,ATLAS:2019jcm}.
 We have performed a similar study to estimate the HL-LHC projection for this scenario at the CMS muon spectrometer (CMS MS) in Ref.\,\cite{Bhattacherjee:2021rml}.

-At HL-LHC, we consider the Higgs boson production via gluon-gluon fusion (ggF), vector boson fusion (VBF), and the associated production with a vector boson (Vh).
+At HL-LHC, we consider the Higgs boson production via gluon-gluon fusion (ggF), vector boson fusion (VBF), and the associated production with a vector boson ($Vh$).
 The LLPs in the mass range $m_\phi\in[6,60]$\,GeV decay dominantly to $c\bar{c}$ and $b\bar{b}$ final states.
-We select events with a prompt object from the Higgs boson production (for example, two forward jets in the VBF mode) and displaced activity from the $\phi$ decay in the CMS MS, where both the prompt and displaced objects satisfy a relatively softer set of cuts, termed as $P^S\times D^S$, defined in Ref.\,\cite{Bhattacherjee:2021rml}.
-The {\it left} panel of Fig.\,\ref{fig:hl_lhc_fcc_ee} shows the resulting upper reach on the branching fraction Br$(h\to\phi\phi)$, for 50 observed events, in the ($m_\phi$, $c\tau$) plane.
-The shown sensitivities are obtained by combining the ggF, VBF, and Vh channels for the Higgs boson production at the 14\,TeV HL-LHC (3000 fb$^{-1}$).
+We select events with a prompt object from the Higgs boson production (for example, two forward jets in the VBF mode) and displaced activity from the $\phi$ decay in the CMS MS, where both the prompt and displaced objects satisfy a relatively soft set of cuts, termed as $P^S\times D^S$, defined in Ref.\,\cite{Bhattacherjee:2021rml}.
+The {\it top} panel of Fig.\,\ref{fig:hl_lhc_fcc_ee} shows the resulting upper reach on the branching fraction Br$(h\to\phi\phi)$, for 50 observed events, in the ($m_\phi$, $c\tau$) plane.
+The shown sensitivities are obtained by combining the ggF, VBF, and $Vh$ channels for the Higgs boson production at the 14\,TeV HL-LHC (3000 fb$^{-1}$).

+At the FCC-ee run with $\sqrt{s}=240~\text{GeV}$, Higgs bosons are dominantly produced via the $e^-e^+\to Zh$ process.
+The Higgs boson subsequently decays to a pair of LLPs.
+We follow the analysis strategy discussed in our previous work, Ref.\,\cite{Bhattacherjee:2025dlu}.
+Our analysis searches for decays of the LLP within the vertex detector (VTX) and the drift chamber (DCH) for relatively short displacements, and decays in the muon system (MS) for more displaced decays inside IDEA detector (see Refs.\,\cite[Chapter 7]{FCC:2018evy},\cite{FCC:2025lpp}).
+At a center-of-mass energy of $\sqrt{s} = 240$\,GeV, the dominant Standard Model backgrounds that mimic the signal process $e^+e^- \to Zh$, $h \to \phi\phi$ include $e^+e^-\to f\bar{f}$, $WW$, $ZZ$, and $Zh$, where $f$ denotes any SM fermion.
+We consider both the hadronic and leptonic decays of the vector bosons.